We have developed a blood test that gives a much broader view of a person’s health than a standard blood test. And here’s why it matters.

 Scientia potentia est. If knowledge is power, then knowing more gives you more strength.
-That’s exactly what Nightingale’s revolutionary blood analysis does—it gives you a much more comprehensive health data to help you understand the minutest details about your metabolic health.
+That’s exactly what Nightingale’s revolutionary blood test and health analysis do—it gives you a much more comprehensive health data to help you understand the minutest details about your metabolic health.
 From a single blood sample, it can reveal a massive amount of information—much more than an ordinary blood test to be precise.
 Here’s how this broader view helps you understand your health better.

 Having a bigger perspective that captures and connects myriads of inter-related health details means better foresight into your future wellbeing.
 That’s because correct predictions about a person’s health need accurate and detailed biological information.
 Take, for example, the routine cholesterol tests that detect only 4 to 5 blood-based biomarkers (molecules in the body that indicate disease).
 They often fail to spot heart diseases before they progress, resulting in serious complications.

-Prediction about someone’s heart health would be much more accurate if, rather than just looking at a few cholesterol indicators, the data also captured information about their apolipoprotein ratios, fatty acid balance, GlycA and so on.
-In fact, tracking more health markers means you can see the smallest changes in a person’s blood and be able to flag disease risk much earlier—our data can predict cardiovascular and type 2 diabetes risks up to 10 years in advance.
+Prediction about someone’s heart health would be much more accurate if, rather than just looking at a few cholesterol indicators, the data also captured information about their apolipoprotein ratios, fatty acid balance, GlycA, so on.
+In fact, tracking more blood-based biomarkers means you can see the smallest changes in a person’s health and be able to flag disease risk much earlier—our data can estimate heart disease and type 2 diabetes risks up to 10 years in advance.

 So far, such details about a person’s health weren’t available to individuals.
-Nightingale’s technology makes this information accessible as we are able to extract a large amount of health data from a single blood sample, making it affordable.
-Also, our technology has regulatory approvals in Europe for healthcare use, making it possible for us to share it with you.
-Our big vision is to make this data and technology available for everyone.
+Nightingale’s technology makes this information accessible as we can extract a large amount of health data from a single blood sample, making this advanced health analysis process affordable.
+Our technology has regulatory approvals in Europe for healthcare use, making it possible for us to share this cutting-edge technology with you.
+Our big vision is to make this data and technology available for everyone in the world.